-This paper examines individual, peer and societal risk factors associated with young people's instigation of physical, sexual and emotional (including through new technologies) abuse in their intimate relationships.
-The research involved a survey of 4,564 young people aged 14-17 across five European countries.
+This paper examines individual, peer and societal factors associated with young people's instigation of physical, sexual and emotional abuse, including abuse and control through new technologies, in their intimate relationships.
+The mixed-method research included a survey of 4564 young people aged 14-17 across ve European countries.
 Young people's advisory groups were convened in each country to work alongside the research teams.
-Across the sample approximately 20% of young people, irrespective of gender, stated they engaged in some form of emotional violence, 10% of girls and 6% of boys reported the use of physical violence and 20% of boys and 4% of girls reported using sexual violence (pressure and/or force).
-A range of intersecting risk factors, including wider experiences of violence and abuse, gendered attitudes and consumption of online pornography, were associated with the perpetration of intimate violence.
-Prevention and intervention programmes seeking to respond to violence in young people's relationships need to develop effective strategies to address the interplay of these risk factors across children's lives.
+Across the European sample, 38% of boys and 45% of girls stated they engaged in some form of emotional violence, 10% of girls and 6% of boys reported the use of physical violence and 20% of boys and 4% of girls reported using sexual violence (pressure and/or physical force).
+A range of intersecting factors, including wider experiences of violence and abuse, gendered attitudes and consumption of online pornography, were associated with the use of intimate violence, although these di ered by gender.
+The research provides new European insights through measuring the association with three discrete forms of IPVA as well as exploring perpetration by both males and females.
+A Prevention and intervention programmes seeking to respond to violence in voung people's relationships need to develop e ective strategies to address the interplay of these factors across young people's lives.